-While networking is considered to be the #1 strategy for finding a job, many students are also able to find internships by contacting family, friends, previous employers, faculty or members of their college’s alumni network.
+- Networking: While networking is considered to be the #1 strategy for finding a job, many students are also able to find internships by contacting family, friends, previous employers, faculty or members of their college’s alumni network.
 Finding internships through networking gives students access to internship opportunities that they would never find online.

-Although prospecting for an internship may seem a bit foreign, some of the best internships have been found this way.
+- Prospecting: Although prospecting for an internship may seem a bit foreign, some of the best internships have been found this way.
 Say you are reading about a company or organization in one of your classes and, given your career field of interest, you believe it would be a great fit for the type of experience you are looking to get.

 The next step would be to check out the companies website and click on the careers tab to see if they list any internships as well.
 If the company does not list any internships, you can then make a choice to prospect for potential internships that are either unlisted or one that you work with the employer to create yourself.

 You may also come across companies or organizations of interest by reading the news and then by following a similar strategy to the one above.
-You may try calling the company, expressing your interest, and saying that you didn’t see any actual internships posted online; but you were wondering if they ever offer summer jobs or internships to college students and, if so, that you would be very interested in sending in your resume.
-As a last resort, you can try emailing the company about potential opportunities realizing that emails may go unanswered due to the high volume that are received each day.
+You may try calling the company, expressing your interest, and saying that you didn’t see any actual internships posted online; but you were wondering if they ever offer summer jobs or internships to college students and, if so, that you would be interested in sending in your resume.
+As a last resort, you can try emailing the company about potential opportunities, realizing that emails may go unanswered due to the high volume that is received each day.

-Should I Relocate?
+Should I relocate?